gshakhn/gshakhn.github.io/_posts/2016-05-23-on-running-X11-apps-in-docker-on-OSX.markdown

 ## Prereqs

-You need to have XQuartz and Xephyr installed.
-I'm pretty sure I used brew to do so at some point in the past, but not positive.
+You need to have XQuartz and Xephyr installed. `brew cask install xquartz` should install both.

 You also need a Dockerfile that has the X11 app you want to run.
 The following example runs Firefox, but your needs will probably vary.